mindsdb/mindsdb-docs-old/mindsdb-docs/docs/PredictorInterface.md

 * advanced_args -- A dictionary of advanced arguments.
 Includes `force_disable_cache`.

 * backend -- The machine learning backend to use in order to train the model.
-This can be a string equal to `lightwood` (default) or `ludwig`, this can also be a custom model object, for an example of those this works, please see [this example](https://github.com/mindsdb/mindsdb/blob/master/tests/functional_testing/custom_model.py).
+This can be a string equal to `lightwood` (default) or `ludwig`, this can also be a custom model object.
 Note, you shouldn't use a different backend than the one you used to train the model, this will result in undefined behavior in the worst case scenario and most likely lead to a weired error.
 This defaults to whatever backend was last used when calling `learn` on this predictor.

 * run_confidence_variation_analysis -- Run a confidence variation analysis on each of the given input column, currently only works when making single predictions via `when_data`.
 It provides some more in-depth analysis of a given prediction, by specifying how the confidence would increase/decrease based on which of the columns in the prediction were not present (had null, None or empty values).

 ## DataSources

-Mindsdb exposes a number of data sources that can be used with the predictor, you can find the documentation detailing this [here](https://mindsdb.github.io/mindsdb/docs/data-sources)
+Mindsdb exposes a number of data sources that can be used with the predictor, you can find more details in the [datasources section](/features/DataSources/).

 ## Constants and Configuration